jivinivan/auto-background/README.md

 # jQuery Auto Background
-This is a jQuery plugin that sets the background of an elements based on the pixel color on the edges of an image.
-This can be especially useful for setting the background of a full width rotating slide based on the containing image.
+This is a jQuery plugin that sets the background of an element based on the pixel color on the edges of an image.
+This can be especially useful for setting the background of a full width rotating slideshow based on the containing image.

 [View the Project Page](http://jivinivan.github.com/jquery-autobackground/)